cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 #.
 Flip robot and fasten bulkheads to bottom PCB with 4x M3x6 button head screws
 #.
 Tighten these screws well and/or add loctite

+DELIVERABLE: What terms are included in your reward functions?
+What coefficeints did you use?
+How did you come up with these terms and what was their desired effect?
+Why might this policy perform poorly on the physical robot?

 Step 4.
 Domain Randomization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^